Bryan-Nolan/goldhearthealing/README.md

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
+- The photos used on the from all pages were sourced from free open sourced sites
-- The images used for the gallery page were taken from this other open source site
+- The video was from www/youtube.com